-New Jersey State and County Medical Examiners certified 773 deaths as suicides in 2015.
-The victims of these suicides were predominantly male (75%), white (79%), and between the ages of 51 and 60 (23%).
+New Jersey State and County Medical Examiners certified 754 deaths as suicides in 2017.
+The victims of these suicides were predominantly male (75%), white (74%), and between the ages of 51 and 60 (23%).

-Middlesex and Bergen Counties were the first and second counties respectively with the highest amount of suicides.
-Monmouth and Ocean Counties followed closely behind.
+Monmouth and Bergen Counties were the first and second counties respectively with the highest number of suicides.

-Hangings, firearms, and drugs/alcohol were the three most commonly used methods is suicides.
-The top two methods for males are hanging and firearm whereas the top two methods for females were hanging and drugs/alcohol.
+Hangings, firearms, and drugs/alcohol were the three most commonly used methods in suicides.
+The top two methods for males are hanging and firearms whereas the top two methods for females were hanging and drugs/alcohol.